ixjf/MSIRGB/README.md

 It is recommended that scripts set all LED settings on startup because there are no guarantees on their state at that point.

-I'm open to pull requests for new scripting functionality.
+I'm open to pull requests/issues for new scripting functionality.
 I'll also be opening an issue regarding the ability to use 'require' and whether it's worth it.

 ## API
 Scripts are loaded into a sandboxed Lua 5.2 environment with the following standard functions and packages: